‘Marcha atrás … por un mar sin plástico’ campaña

 - 5,000 pieces of trash have been prevented from reaching the ocean.

 This work was kindly supported by Sculpt the Future Foundation

 How you can help

-Please help us to continue this work by supporting our plastic appeal and sharing your tips for reducing plastic use on social media using the hashtags #InspiringConservation or #PlasticPollution – don’t forget to tag us!
+Please help us to continue this work by donating to our Plastic Pollution Free Galapagos programme and sharing your tips for reducing plastic use on social media using the hashtags #InspiringConservation or #PlasticPollution – don’t forget to tag us!
 You could also help us with by becoming a GCT member or Galapagos Guardian.

 Why not make your very own Galapagos-style bottlecap doll?
 Download our PDF (1MB) to find out how and share your creations using the hashtag #bottlecapdoll!